oklas/p5-App-Conf/README.md

 # NAME

-Conf - It's new $module
+Flexconf - Configuration files management library and program

 # SYNOPSIS

-    use Conf;
+    use Flexconf;

 # DESCRIPTION

-Conf is ...
+Flexconf is ...

 # LICENSE